MileHacker Logo

 Mindful Interactions

 Tipping is not mandatory, but a little tip (5-10% or rounding up) for good service is kind.
 Keep hands visible on the table.
-Be ready for afternoon siesta closures.
-Ask permission before close-up photos of individuals or private property.
+Be prepared for afternoon siesta closures.
+Ask permission before close-close-up pictures of people or private property.

 Accessibility Information